You are viewing a story from harrypotterfanfiction.com

 As it usually did when she was upset and wanted to talk to someone, Hermione’s mind drifted to Draco and stuck there.
 She thought back to when they had spent so much time talking to each other, bonding over their concerns about the world.
 She wished she could talk to him about everything that was on her mind, but they hadn’t spoken in over a month.

 What’s he doing now?
 Hermione thought, biting her lip and lying down on the couch with a sigh.
 Does he miss me as much as I miss him?

 Tears pooled in her eyes when she thought about her friendship with Draco and the very real possibility that it was completely ruined.
 They hadn’t been friends for long, but she relied on him in a way she hadn’t relied on anyone else in the last year.
 Harry and Ron were so busy with the Horcruxes, and she so busy with Head Girl’s duties, that they hadn’t had as much time to talk.
-Theo was wonderful to her, but she was still concerned about how much she could tell him.
+Theo was good to her, but she was still concerned about how much she could tell him.
 In the end, it was Draco who she spoke to, Draco who she turned to when she was hurt, Draco who she asked for help when she didn’t understand things, Draco who loved her unconditionally despite how she had treated him…